Welcome to cargo-mutants

 • Apply the mutation to the scratch tree by patching the affected file.

-• Run cargo build: if this fails, the mutant is unviable, and that's ok.
+• Run cargo test --no-run: if this fails, the mutant is unviable, and that's ok.

 • Run cargo test in the tree, saving output to a log file.